Note: This page is in its nascent form with much more content to be added, and then organized.

 GHC-level implementation details

-- Haskell to Core: Understanding Haskell Features Through Their Desugaring
+- Language manual is a good starting point.
+Haskell to Core: Understanding Haskell Features Through Their Desugaring

 - “Thinking about the way Haskell language constructs are desugared into Core provides a deeper understanding of these features, rather than a superficial familiarity.
 For example, it provides a clear intuition for existential quantification, GADTs, and do-notation.”